fabianp/yep/README.rst

 ===============================
-YEP: the Yep Extension Profiler
+The Python Extension Profiler
 ===============================

-Yep is a tool to profile compiled code (C/C++/Fortran) from the Python interpreter.
+extension_profiler is a tool to profile compiled code (C/C++/Fortran) from the Python interpreter.
 It uses the google-perftools CPU profiler and depends on pprof (google-pprof on Debian) for visualization.